tloeber/MLOps-best-practices/best-practices/Python/typing/readme.md

 we all know that it's virtually impossible to force everyone to keep these up to date.
 By contrast, type hints can be enforced in the CI/CD pipeline - so they offer the only realistic solution to keep documentation of types up to date!

+Finally, they also provide these extra benefits:
+- You need to write less unit tests to assert the same behavior (because you can focus on testing only valid input types, and can rely on static analysis to automatically catch invalid types.)
+- enables better IDE autocompletion
+- Enables IDE to provide better refactoring recommendations

 By the way, type hints in Python are similar to Java's way of adding annotations such as `@Nullable` or `@NotNull` to make the code more robust against NullPointerExceptions.